CrumpLab/cognition/docs/textbook/C2_Eugenics_Psychology.md

 #### The Alpha-Beta test

-A prime example of how eugenics and psychology acted together to influence American society through intelligence testing is the case of the Alpha-Beta test[@yerkesEugenicBearingMeasurements1923].
-Psychologist Robert Yerkes (APA president in 1917, and member of eugenics societies) led the largest attempt to deploy intelligence testing on American soldiers.
+In 1917, the same year that America entered World War I, the APA appointed committees to study the situation and prepare for action [@yerkesPsychologyRelationWar1918], and the National Research Council created a Psychology Committee to examine similar issues [@yoakumArmyMentalTests1920].
+Many psychologist members of these committees were also members and proponents of eugenics, including: Robert Yerkes, Madison Bentley, Edward Thorndike, John B. Watson, Walter D. Scott, Robert Woodworth, and Carl Seashore (all of whom would take a turn as APA president).

-It is worth briefly mentioning that world war I was a topic of considerable debate among eugenics societies.
-The ultimate question was whether or not war was a net positive or negative for the long-term goals of eugenics to "improve" the race over generations.
+War was a topic of considerable debate among eugenics societies [@kuhlBettermentRaceRise2013], interesting in improving their race over generations.
 It was clear that many men would perish during war.
-On the one hand, according to the logic of eugenics, if "low-quality" men tended to perish, then war could ultimately be positive for the human race, because those men would no longer be around to breed.
-On the other hand, "high-quality" men could be killed, and that would be a negative for the human race, because their genes would no longer be available either.
+On the one hand, according to the logic of eugenics, if "low-quality" men tended to perish, then war could be positive for eugenics, because those men would no longer be around to breed.
+On the other hand, "high-quality" men could be killed, and that would be a negative, because their genes would be lost as well.
+Additionally, a practical issue stood in the way, there was no process to measure the eugenic quality of soldiers, and then use that information to bias who is likely to live or die during war.
 Eugenicists were advocates of using intelligence tests on soldiers to help make personnel selection decisions, such as who gets to become an officer, and who gets to have a high probability of being killed by being sent to the front.

-In 1917, the same year that America entered World War I, the APA appointed committees to study the situation and prepare for action, and the National Research Council created a Psychology Committee to examine similar issues.
-Many psychologist members of these committees were also members and proponents of eugenics.

-Overall, the grand vision of Yerkes was to take a "mental census" of the mental resources of Americans, and then use that information to improve American society, from a eugenics point of view of improvement.
-Instead of testing all Americans, he nevertheless carried out the largest mass testing of Americans at that time, administering the test to nearly 2 million adults (wikipedia lists 1,726,966).
+American Psychologist Robert Yerkes (APA president in 1917) overarching goal was establish a "mental census" of Americans, and then use that information to improve American society from a eugenics point of view.
+Although he urged testing of all Americans, Yerkes only carried out the largest mass testing on American men for the draft, administering the test to 1.75 million adults [@yerkesEugenicBearingMeasurements1923].
 There were two versions of the test (inspired along the lines of the Stanford-Binet test).
 The "alpha" test was created for soldiers who could read, and the "beta" test was created for soldiers who could not.

-In his 1923 report, "Eugenic Bearing of Measurements of Intelligence in the United States Army.", Yerke's describes his methods and results from the testing efforts, and lists the five main reasons to conduct such widespread testing:
+In his 1923 report, "Eugenic Bearing of Measurements of Intelligence in the United States Army.", Yerke's describes methods and results from the testing efforts, and lists the five main reasons to conduct such widespread testing:

 "
 (a).
 In the discovery of men whose superior ability recommends their advancement.